Deutsche Bank talking to 50 employees over Libor - paper

-FRANKFURT Deutsche Bank (DBKGn.DE) has started talks with some 50 employees as part of its investigation into possible manipulation of the Libor benchmark interest rate, a German newspaper reported.
+FRANKFURT Oct 20 Deutsche Bank has started talks with some 50 employees as part of its investigation into possible manipulation of the Libor benchmark interest rate, a German newspaper reported.

 The talks follow a probe by auditor Ernst & Young, which has over the past couple of months been checking emails and conversation in electronic chatrooms for irregularities, Handelsblatt reported in a pre-release of its Monday edition.